Saturday, February 28, 2015

 Repurchase: No. This didn't throw far enough for my needs, even with two tarts melted at once.

 Monday, February 2, 2015

-Anyways, while I was considering picking up a votive candle warmer and some votives, Michael came over and put this in my hands.
+Anyways, while I was considering picking up a votive candle warmer and some votives, M came over and put this in my hands.
 "I want dis."
-Yes, we talk rather childishly to eachother.
+Yes, we talk rather childishly to each other.
 If you heard some of our conversations you'd think we were a couple of two-year-olds communicating in our own broken form of English.

-Finally I conceded that there were no other options that Michael would like.
+Finally I conceded that there were no other options that M would like.
 I liked this, it was a neutral color, and it was a cute design.